CASE STUDIES

 To address the consolidation issue, the handle design introduces a quick attach-and-release mechanism that saves time in fixture assembly and minimizes the number of instruments required.

 The case & tray sets are two-tiered systems configured intuitively to correspond to the surgical procedure.
-They are laser-cut from titanium, a lightweight but durable material that withstands harsh cleaning solvents, as well as Stryker’s rigorous testing procedures.
+They are laser-cut from titanium, a lightweight but durable material that withstands harsh cleaning solvents, as well as the customer’s rigorous testing procedures.

 Numerous aeration holes are laser-cut into the case to provide a sufficient flow of steam during autoclaving, as well as proper ventilation for drying.
 In addition, titanium brackets provide adequate instrument constraint with minimum contact for improved cleaning and autoclaving.

 The corners of the case are fitted with plastic bumpers molded of TPE for shock absorption and sterilization protection, since the TPE eliminates rough edges and corners.
 Plastic handles are also integrated into the trays.
-Again, both are color matched to the branding initiative, making the delivery system easily recognizable as a Stryker product, both in the OR and the marketplace.
+Again, both are color matched to the branding initiative, making the delivery system easily recognizable as the customer’s product, both in the OR and the marketplace.

 Resources Required